lowlevl/AxisPrint/README.md

 # CubePrintServer
-3D Printer server with Slic3r integrated
+3D Printer server with Slic3r integrated (Designed for RaspberryPi)

+How to install :